anishmoktan/terraform/README.md

 # Terraform
-This repo will act as a Terraform cheat sheet with AWS sample infrastructure
+This repo will act as a Terraform cheat sheet with AWS sample infrastructure.